loighic/loighic.github.io/_news/announcement_2025c.md

 ---
 layout: post
-date: 2025-05-01
+date: 2026-08-26
 inline: true
 ---

-"A program for finding forgetting."
-[SPAN](https://www.philandneuro.com/).
-St. Louis, MO.
+"A roadmap for the computational neuroscience skeptic."
+[Philosophy and Neuroscience at the Gulf IX](https://www.philandneuro.com/).
+Pensacola Beach, FL.